 - Overly complex corporate structures

-At Farahat & Co, we combine our auditing, accounting, and investigative skills in looking for as well as uncovering information with financial irregularities, commercial negligence, and/or fraudulent activity.
+Farahat & Co, leading audit firm in Dubai, we combine our auditing, accounting, and investigative skills in looking for as well as uncovering information with financial irregularities, commercial negligence, and/or fraudulent activity.
 Fraud within an organization is never beneficial.
 As a matter of fact, it can be dangerous to its growth and success down the road.
 If you wish to speak with our experts, call us today!
 We’d love to chat with you regarding your situation.